jeverett93/jeverett93.github.io/README.md

 https://github.com/jeverett93

 About: This is my portfolio page which includes information about me, the projects I've worked on, and a way to contact me.

+Things to Fix: Nav-bar not covering width of page when screen shrinks, border on about page when screen shrinks, making contact form responsive when screen shrinks, look into img-fluid